paygoc6/action-pull-request-another-repo/README.md

 * destination_base_branch: [optional] The branch into which you want your code merged.
 Default is `main`.
 * destination_head_branch: The branch to create to push the changes.
 Cannot be `master` or `main`.
 * pull_request_reviewers: [optional] The pull request reviewers.
 It can be only one (just like 'reviewer') or many (just like 'reviewer1,reviewer2,...')
+* recursive: [optional] If `true` specified, the source_folder and its entire subtree are copied into destination_folder.

 ## ENV
 * API_TOKEN_GITHUB: You must create a personal access token in you account.
 Follow the link: